Supporting Children with Special Educational Needs and Disabilities

 - Our keyworker system allows us to monitor and assess a child’s development and learning

-- We aim to identify a child’s needs as early as possible through observations and 2-year-old checks to ensure that additional needs are identified and reasonable adjustments are made to allow the child to have equal opportunities in our environment
+- We aim to identify a child’s needs as early as possible through observations and 2-year-old checks and 3 1/4 integrated reviews to ensure that additional needs are identified and reasonable adjustments are made to allow the child to have equal opportunities in our environment

 - Our approach to meeting special educational needs is a graduated one in line with the Code of Practice 2014